mvallet91/JELAI/README.md

 - Run `docker compose build` to build the containers
 - Run `docker compose up -d` to start the container in detached mode.
 - Access the JupyterHub server at `http://localhost:8000` in your browser (see *Nginx* below for public access).
+- Access the Admin Dashboard at `http://localhost:8006` for system management and analytics.
 - The default admin user is `admin`, create a new user called admin, with a new password, to access the system.
 - To stop the system, run `docker compose down`.